KIT-MRT/itsc2023-workshop/index.md

   overlay_image: assets/images/header_from_unsplash_dot_com.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 title: 'Probabilistic Prediction and Comprehensible Motion Planning for Automated Vehicles – Approaches and Benchmarking'
-excerpt: 'An upcoming ITSC2022 workshop'
+excerpt: 'An upcoming ITSC2023 workshop'
 ---

-This workshop will be held at the [25th IEEE International Conference on Intelligent Transportation (ITSC)](https://www.ieee-itsc2022.org/#/), planned for October 8th, 14:00 CST, 08:00 CEST, 23:00 PDT, 2022 in Macau, China.
+This workshop will be held at the [25th IEEE International Conference on Intelligent Transportation (ITSC)](https://2023.ieee-itsc.org/), planned for 2023 in Bilbao, Spain.

-Due to the ongoing disturbances in international travel, this workshop will be given and attended completely remote.

 ## Contributions